 - Lenders may require a tax transcript to secure a mortgage.

 - Students may need to supply a tax return transcript when they are applying for financial aid.

 - To e-file taxes, you need your previous year’s AGI.

-Ideally, you should keep a copy of your tax returns for 3 years since the IRS can go back to audit any of those years.
-However, if you are unable to locate your tax returns, you can obtain a tax return transcript from the IRS.
+Ideally, you should keep a copy of your tax returns for three years since the IRS can go back to audit any of those years.
+However, if you are unable to locate your tax returns, you can obtain a transcript from the IRS.

 What Does A Tax Return Transcript Look Like?